zmiguel2011/PFL-TP1/README.md

     ).
 ```

-The predicates `valid_move_pawn/4` above refer to the move validation for Human (`H`) players in the case of an orthogonal non-capture move and capture move, respectively.
-In any of the cases, after checking if the coordinates being evaluated relate to the desired piece (in this case a `green` piece), a number between 1 and the lenght of the Board (`Max`) is assigned to both `NewRow` and `NewCol`, this assures the new coordinates are within bounds.
-After this, using `getValueFromBoard/4` we retrieve the coordinates of the cells containing `blue`,`empty` and `greenGoal`.
-Using this values we compare them to the squares diagonally, in the first case, and orthogonally, in other cases, and if all predicates are true we return the coordinates of a valid movement.
+The predicate `valid_move_pawn/4` above refers to the move validation for Human players, specifically the green player (Turn 1), in the case of an orthogonal non-capture move and capture move, respectively.

+In both of the cases, after checking if the coordinates being evaluated relate to the desired piece (in this case a `green` piece), a number between 1 and the lenght of the Board (`Max`) is assigned to both `NewRow` and `NewCol`, this assures the new coordinates are within bounds.

+After this, using `getValueFromBoard/4` we check the nearby cells for the values `empty`, `greenGoal` and `blue`.
+For each value, if any of 4 cases if true we return a valid movement.

 In case a movement is considered a Capture, an correspoonding flag will be returned in the 4th argument (0=non-capture;1=capture).

-The main difference between this predicate and the one employed in the validation of Computer (`C`) moves is that, while the Human variant checks if the choosen coordinates compute the location of the desired piece, the Computer variant logically retrieves valid coordinates for further evaluation.
+We have also implemented the predicate `valid_move/4` which deals with the move validation for Computer players, but the only difference from `valid_move_pawn/4` is that instead of validating the chosen pawn, since there's no choosing taking place, it insteads retrieves a valid pawn as well.

 ### List of valid moves

-To retrieve the possible plays of an Human player we use the predicate `valid_moves_pawn/3`, that uses the predefined predicate `findall/3`, to retrive a list of valid new coordinates coupled with the flag `Capture`.
+To retrieve the valid moves for a Human player, we use the predicate `valid_moves_pawn/3`, which uses the predefined predicate `findall/3`, to retrieve a list of valid new coordinates for the chosen pawn coupled with the flag `Capture`.

 ```prolog
 valid_moves_pawn(GameState, Pawn, ListOfMoves):-
   findall(Capture-NewCoords, valid_move_pawn(GameState, Pawn, NewCoords, Capture), ListOfMoves).
 ```

-To retrieve the possible plays of a Computer player we use the similar predicate `valid_moves/3`, which instead of new coordinates (`NewCoords`) populates a list with valid movements (`move/2`) coupled with the flag `Capture`.
+To retrieve the possible moves of a Computer player we use the similar predicate `valid_moves/3`, which instead of new coordinates (`NewCoords`) populates a list with valid movements (`move/2`) coupled with the flag `Capture`.
 Moreover, instead of `findall/3`, it uses `bagof/3` to remove duplicates.

 ```prolog
 valid_moves(gamestate(Board, P), Player, ListOfMoves):-